-In addition to the horror of a truck accident, a truck accident lawsuit is typically much more complex than your average personal injury lawsuit because of the evidence involved and because of the investigations required.
+In addition to the horror of a truck accident, the accident lawsuit is typically much more complex than your average personal injury lawsuit because of the evidence involved and the investigations required.
 For example, your Orlando truck accident lawyer must work through a variety of regulations, industry standards, company policies, and safety protocols to make sure your rights are protected.

 If you or a loved one have been hurt in an accident involving a truck, semi, 18-wheeler, tractor-trailer, delivery vehicle, or any other type of commercial truck, you may be entitled to compensation.
 We recommend you speak to a personal injury attorney as soon as possible after your accident so that your attorneys have time to do a proper inspection and investigation.